 Craig Duff, a former multimedia editor at Time magazine, says “journalism students need to learn how to specialise, while being able to adapt.”
 Despite news being published on multiple platforms, he says that very few people are expected to write a long form story, shoot the photographs, edit a video and tweet about it.
 Having a good foundation in reporting and being adaptable is important as the lines between broadcast, web, mobile and tablets become ever blurred.

 The good news for experienced or elder reporters and journalists is that many of these skills can be self-taught.
-For example, one of the best ways to learn is through hands-on experience by starting a video blog.
+For example, one of the best ways to learn is through hands-on experience by starting a video blog, experts say (here’s the professional company website with all the details one would need).
 Try experimenting with free multimedia apps like live streaming from your mobile or podcasting with free sites.
 To become a social journalist reaching out to online communities, journalists should blog regularly.
 Two straightforward posting sites are Tumblr and Posterous, while Word Press can be customised and has social media integration tools.
 Blogging can be done within organisations, allowing journalists to lend a personal character to their company and connect with new audiences.
 It will also help journalists to build personal brands that will be recognised beyond their current news organisation.

 The employment market for journalists (like for many other professions) worldwide is currently in upheaval.
 To survive, journalists will need to have a combination of the skills mentioned, beyond the fundamentals that have been taught for years.
 Skills like interviewing, good writing, ethics, news judgment, investigation and verification are more important than ever, with readers and audiences looking for trustworthy sources on the web.
 The world is dramatically changing and those who measure up will be the ones who are willing to experiment with the new tools, rather than being afraid of them.
 Making the decision to transform and becoming entrepreneurial is the first step to becoming a multi-media rock star and staying ahead of the game.